dippnerd/Window-AC-Web-API/README.md

-# Window AC Web Control
+# Window AC Web API
-Arduino-Uno-based Window Air Conditioner with Web Control for Infrared-Controlled ACs
+Arduino-Uno-based Window Air Conditioner Web API for Infrared-Controlled ACs

-This project uses a simple Arduino circuit and web server to allow you to control your "dumb" Window Air Conditioning units remotely.
+This project uses a simple Arduino circuit and web server to allow you to control your "dumb" Window Air Conditioning units remotely using a Web API.

 **NOTE: This does not currently include any kind of webpage or other UI for control, just the web API queries**